-For example, an applicant that serves a population of less than 500,000 people may request up to \$2 million on their Operations and Safety Application and up to \$2 million on their Vehicle Acquisition Request.
-However, should both grants be awarded, the applicant would have to choose which award to accept if the cumulative value of both applications exceeds the statutory limits.
+For example, an applicant that serves a jurisdiction with more than 100,000 people but not more than 500,000 people may request up to \$2 million on their Operations and Safety Application and up to \$2 million on their Vehicle Acquisition Request.
+However, should both grants be awarded, the applicant would have to choose which award to accept if the cumulative value of both applications exceeds the statutory limits

 Applications for Joint/Regional Projects will not be included in the host organization's funding limitations detailed above.
 However, Joint/Regional applicants will be subject to their own limitation based on the total population the joint/regional project will serve.
-For example, a Joint/Regional Project serving a cumulative population greater than 100,000 but less than 500,000 people will be limited to \$2 million.
+For example, a Joint/Regional Project serving a cumulative population with more than 100,000 people but not more than 500,000 people will be limited to \$2 million.